 Building a strong company culture

-go to site Many qualities are desirable, perhaps even essential, to run a successful business.
+Many qualities are desirable, perhaps even essential, to run a successful business.
 To name a few, you’ll rarely find a thriving company without clear leadership, a positive public image or a unique selling point.
 Even a powerful logo can be a huge advantage over rivals – just ask Nike.
 A good business also needs a strong and distinctive internal company culture, guiding every employee’s decisions and actions.
 All the objectives I have just mentioned are hard to achieve but the benefits are definitely worth pursuing.

 1. Be consistent in your vision.
 Neither the public nor your staff will be able to show loyalty to your brand if the values of that brand keep changing.
 Yes, you must be flexible when necessary, and willing to admit to mistakes in how you are running the business, but you can’t possibly establish a long-term company culture if you keep changing your mind about how to move forward.

 2. Hold regular meetings for everyone in the business (which can be attended in person or perhaps by videoconference, as appropriate).
 Your staff guidelines must be communicated to every member of your team.
 Across the Luxaviation Group, for example, one of our cultural initiatives is for local teams to meet briefly for ‘Daily Line-Ups’ at 10:00.
 As part of these meetings, we ensure everybody knows their contribution matters and understands how their role impacts on the overall success of the business.
 We share information between the locations that make up the group and collectively learn from the experiences of all employees.
 We involve everybody when forming working strategies or planning a cultural approach, ensuring staff ‘buy-in’.
 You won’t win many contracts if you don’t win the ‘hearts and minds’ of your own team.
 Committed employees are priceless, whereas indifferent staff can rapidly become expensive liabilities.